department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/2023-11 Past Appointments Travel Reimbursement Generative Usability Study/conversation-guide.md

 - Is there anything confusing about this page and the information included here?
 - Is there anything missing you’d expect to find on this page?
 - How clear are the steps for filing a travel reimbursement claim?
-- How clear are the two options to you for filing a claim?
+- And how clear are the two options for filing a claim?
+- Ok, go ahead and continue.

 _**Participant is on travel questions 1 & 2:**_

-- What would you expect to happen if you selected “no” here?
+- For the purposes of this study, I'll have you answer "yes" to these questions, but what would you expect to happen if you selected “no” here?

 _**Participant is on travel question 3 - contact information:**_